 It led me down a curious internet hole of wonders to the Buzzword Bingo site and then a flickr set of over 1000 other words from something that’s been going on since 2010.
 I might never climb out of this hole.

-The post "Be it ever so humble, the email of gratitude" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2016/10/virtuous-circle/) on October 20, 2016.
+The post "Be it ever so humble, the email of gratitude" was originally cracked open and scrambled from a rotten egg at CogDogBlog (https://cogdogblog.com/2016/10/virtuous-circle/) on October 20, 2016.